train!

 Uses a

-function and training
+loss function and training

-to improve the model's parameters according to a particular optimisation rule
+data to improve the model's parameters according to a particular optimisation rule

 This method with implicit

-will be removed from Flux 0.14.
+Params will be removed from Flux 0.14.
 It should be replaced with the explicit method

-train!(loss, model, data, opt)
+train!(loss, model, data, opt).

 For each

-, first the gradient of the
+d in data, first the gradient of the

-is computed like this:
+loss is computed like this:

 gradient(() -> loss(d...), pars) # if d isa Tuple